pranka02/face_detection/README.md

 # Face Detection Node for ROS using Rviz #

-This is a ROS node which reads images from a given directory, detects faces, and publishes the images with the detected faces encircled to the <code>sensor_msgs/Image</code> topic which can be subscribed by Rviz for visualisation.
+This is a ROS node which reads images from a given directory, detects faces, and publishes the images with the detected faces encircled, to the <code>sensor_msgs/Image</code> topic which can be subscribed by Rviz for visualisation.

 ## Prerequisites ##